JacobPhillipsDK/UniversityProjects/Technologies for Web and Social Media/Wordle/README.md

 # TWSM-Miniproject
 Git folder for Technologies for Web and Social Media Mini project.

-MEAN Stack used - Angular
+MEAN Stack used minus the use of Angular
 ![This is an image](https://www.newgenapps.com/wp-content/uploads/2020/04/mean-stack.jpeg)